 Just like thirst needs to be satisfied, the concept of justice needs to be satisfied as well, because we live in a world where God is just.
-God told to Adam, if you sin, the day you sin you will die.
-Now if Adam sins and he does not die, there is no penalty then God is not just but God is an absolute just God.
+God has said, if you sin, the day you sin he told Adam you will die.
+Now if Adam sins and he does not die, there is no penalty then God is not just but God is an absolutely just God.
 Sin must be punished.
 Hence there is a penalty to be paid.
 It is either we die for our sins eternally or Christ becomes our substitute, takes the penalty of our sin and dies on our behalf.